 Next, you’ll need to setup your printer with your Raspberry Pi.
-Boot into the GUI with startx, launch your browser and go to 127.0.0.1:631 and switch to the Administration tab.
+Switch to the Raspberry Pi desktop, launch your browser and go to 127.0.0.1:631 and switch to the Administration tab.
 Alternatively, browser direct to 127.0.0.1:631/admin/

 Click Add Printer, then Set Default Options.
 A few moments later the printer will be ready to start accepting jobs.
 To ensure it is working, click Maintenance and select Print Test Page.

-With that all done, you need to ensure that access from Windows to your Raspberry Pi is enabled.
+With that all done, you need to ensure access to your Raspberry Pi is enabled.
 For macOS, this is by default, but for Windows, some extra configuration is required.
 Once this is done, you can start printing.

 The following should be added:

-Once samba restarts – which shouldn’t take more than a few seconds – you can switch to your Windows PC and add a new printer.
+Samba will take a few seconds to restart.
+You can now switch to your PC and add a new printer.
 First check that the Raspberry Pi is visible by opening Windows Explorer > Network.

 Mac users, meanwhile, can add a new printer in the usual way.

-Any administration of the print server that needs to be performed can be done by opening http://[RPI.IP.ADDRESS.HERE]:631, which will display the CUPS printer admin web interface on any networked computer.
+Any administration of the print server that needs to be performed can be done by opening http://[RPI.IP.ADDRESS.HERE]:631.
+This displays the CUPS printer admin web interface on any device on your network.